Skip to main content...

 You are not locked into any particular DMR network or DMR settings!

-It is important to note, that you are not locked into the available DMR Networks or DMR settings in W0CHP-PiStar-Dash.
+It is important to note, that you are not locked into the available DMR Networks or DMR settings in WPSD.
 You must remember, my software is simply a pretty front-end / dashboard / configuration tool for the software that actually connects your rig to the various networks.

 1. DMRGateway’s official rewrite rules documentation